Project Background

 Project methodology includes assessing the scope of the ghost gear problem through implementation of fisher surveys, testing new gear tracking technologies, assessing regional end-of-life options for fishing gear, performing lost gear hotspot mapping followed by groundtruthing of gear accumulation areas and targeted retrieval, and including gear management best practices as outlined in the GGGI Best Practice Framework for the Management of Fishing Gear in a parametric disaster insurance product developed by the World Bank.
 The GGGI has carried out multiple additional streams of work in the Caribbean in collaboration with local partners including:

-• Gathering data on the causes and rates of gear loss in Caribbean fisheries in Jamaica, Grenada, and Belize via fisher surveys;
+• Gathering data on the causes and rates of gear loss in Caribbean fisheries in Belize, the British Virgin Islands, Grenada, Jamaica, Montserrat and Trinidad and Tobago via fisher surveys;

 • Creating predictive models on likely locations for ALDFG based on these surveys as well as fisheries effort and atmospheric/bathymetric/oceanographic data overlays;